Common Cruise Questions

 - Will there be enough entertainment for kids if they are all different ages?

 This depends on the cruise line you book, but generally speaking the answer is yes.
+Family cruises are a great option to get a vacation for every family member no matter what age.
 Larger cruises in particular are more appealing to families with multiple children because they offer different age-appropriate entertainment and activities, and they typically have babysitting services.

 - Can I bring my baby?

 Many cruises have a minimum age of six months from the date of sale for babies.
 Check to see which amenities are provided for different ages before you book.

 - Will I have to pay full price for a baby?

 The age at which you pay full price for a cruise varies based on cruise line.
 There are many kid-friendly cruises which let a baby sail for free or at a heavily-discounted rate.
 MSC Cruises is a great line for families because all kids under the age of 11 sail for free.

 - Can I travel if I am pregnant?

 This depends on the cruise line.
 Most of them allow you to travel when pregnant up to your third trimester.
 Most of the cruise lines might not be able to accommodate you if you go into early delivery or if you have an emergency which is why their policies might not allow it during the third trimester.

 - What are transfers?